INFORMSJoC/2023.0410/README.md

     </a>
 </div>

-Alternatively and for the scalability test first run the installation and then:
+Alternatively first run the installation and then go to `src` directory and run:

+- For blockingworkflow: `python blocking_workflow.py --dataset 'Abt - Buy'`
+- For similarity joins: `python similarity_joins_workflow.py --dataset 'Amazon - Google Products'`
+- For similarity joins: `python nn_workflow.py --dataset 'Abt - Buy' --schema 'schema-agnostic' `

+where for dataset flag, available values are `{'Abt - Buy', 'Amazon - Google Products', 'Wallmart - Amazon' }` and for schema flag `{'schema-agnostic', 'schema-based'}`

+and for the scalability test

 ```
-python scalability_test.py
+python dbpedia_scalability.py
 ```

 ## Ongoing Development